Bangalore torpedo: In World War II

+Explosives and Demolitions: Bangalore Torpedoes (1944) De-classified U.S. Army Bangalore high-explosives combat engineer training film reel.

-The Bangalore torpedo was used in the British offensive on Bardia during the Western Desert Campaign, on 3 January 1941.
+The Bangalore torpedo was used in the British offensive on Bardia during the Western Desert campaign, on 3 January 1941.

 The Bangalore torpedo was later adopted by the U.S. Army during World War II, as the "M1A1 Bangalore torpedo".
 Bangalore torpedoes were packed in wooden crates that contained ten torpedo sections, ten connecting sleeves, and one nose sleeve.
 The total weight of a crate was 176 lb.
 Each torpedo section was 5 ft long, 2.125 in in diameter, and weighed 13 lb.